Black and white stance on #NoEstimates considered harmful

 - Claiming "estimates never work", i.e. Faulty generalization fallacy

-- Using examples of how not to estimate to support claims that "estimates don't work", i.e. making a Straw man fallacy
+- Using examples of how not to estimate to support claims that "estimates don't work", i.e., making a Straw man fallacy

 Why is this harmful?

 It is harmful because when leaders show this kind of behavior, what happens is that followers take up the false claims, the aggressive tone, and the attitude their leaders display.
 This further damages the discussion and divides people.
-As can be seen all over online forums where followers make the same false claims, it seems to pick a fight.
+As seen all over online forums where followers make the same false claims, it seems to pick a fight.